City Guide for: Rugova, Kosovo

 Peja

-Just a stone's throw from Rugova, Peja (also known as Pec) is a vibrant city nestled at the foot of the Accursed Mountains.
-Explore the charming city center, visit the UNESCO-listed Patriarchate of Peć Monastery, a Serbian Orthodox monastery with stunning frescoes, and enjoy the lively atmosphere of the local cafes and restaurants.
-It's a perfect blend of culture, history, and urban energy, all within easy reach.
+Just a short drive from Rugova, Peja (also known as Pec) is a vibrant city with a rich history and culture.
+Explore the charming Old Bazaar, visit the UNESCO-listed Patriarchate of Peć Monastery, a Serbian Orthodox monastery with stunning frescoes, and enjoy the lively atmosphere of the city center.
+Peja offers a blend of historical sights, cultural experiences, and delicious local cuisine.

 Travel Time